University of Notre Dame Australia: Student demographics

-In the 2023 academic year, Notre Dame had an enrolment of 11,579 students divided between its three campuses including 4,367 commencing students.
-The equivalent full-time study load (EFTSL) (Note: Equivalent full-time student load (EFTSL) is an approximation of a full-time student's annual study load.) was 6,486 for undergraduate students and 1,884 for postgraduate students.
-The student population is largely made up of domestic students, (Note: According to the Higher Education Support Act 2003, domestic students include permanent residents and New Zealand citizens in addition to Australian citizens.) with a total of 411 EFTSL international students.
-These statistics don't take into account external students enrolled via Open Universities Australia.
+In the 2024 academic year, Notre Dame had an enrolment of 11,990 students divided between its three campuses.
+This included 8,525 undergraduate students, 3,119 postgraduate students and 346 students studying programs at other levels.
+The student body is largely made up of Australians, making up 96.6% of the overall student population.
+Full-time students made up 76.89% of those enrolled and part-time students made up 23.11%.
+Among bachelor-level students, the university had a graduation rate of 85.77%.
 Students identifying as Catholic have historically accounted for a majority of the student population, making up approximately 60% of those enrolled during the mid-2000s.

 Student association

 The Student Association of the University of Notre Dame Australia has two branches, each representing students in Perth or Sydney.
 They operate both as the representative voice for students and as a provider of a wide range of services.
 They are democratically controlled through General Meetings and elections, and are run by elected student officers.
 The associations also support a range of services, including numerous clubs and societies, events, sports and advice services.